-Recognition is a cycle.
-As more people recognize each other the amount of recognitions will grow until you’ve built a culture of recognition.
+Recognition, especially team recognition, is a cycle.
+As team recognition becomes more prevalent in your organization the amount of recognitions will grow until you’ve built a culture of recognition.
 However, if you’re not quite there yet, recognition is like most things: it could be that people just aren’t quite sure how to start.
 You’ll see more recognition on your team if everyone knows the basic why, how, and when of recognition.

-Are you thinking broadly enough about what deserves recognition?
-Too often recognition is saved for the top earner or high-level leaders.
+Are you thinking broadly enough about your recognition programs?
+Too often recognition is saved for the top earner or high-level leaders—or maybe even for years of service.
 Everyone in your organization contributes something, or they wouldn’t be there, right?
-Offer your teams examples of things people can be recognized for to help everyone catch the vision of just how universal recognition can be, and how often it can occur.
+Offer your teams employee recognition programs where they can be recognized for helping everyone catch the vision of just how universal recognition can be, and how often it can occur.
 If you reserve recognition only for the few people “at the top” it’ll be more discouraging than encouraging.

-Here’s a list of things you can recognize people for, but of course it’s not exhaustive:
+Here’s a list of employee recognition ideas you can recognize people for, but of course it’s not exhaustive: